Marshmallow

 Method

-Airtight container at room temperature (65-72°F), away from moisture and direct sunlight
+Store in airtight container at room temperature in cool, dry location away from direct sunlight and humidity

 Duration